 - Projects On Hold: these are projects which came to a standstill because you are the person driving them

-It’s important to take a step back, and not try to jump in and solve any problems you discover.
+It’s important to take a step back, try to jump in and solve any problems you discover.
 Instead, ask the staff for suggestions on what approach they will take.
 This will help to develop their problem-solving skills.
 It also teaches them to become independent.

 Quite often employees have the impression that you need to approve every decision.
 Let them know when they can make decisions, and when you still wish to have input.

 Once you’ve done that, give them the opportunity to step up without poking your head in constantly to see how they are doing.

 Trying to create an independent business as an owner can be difficult.
 The most challenging part is trying to find a way to deal with any projects that get put on hold when you are not around.

 The first thing to do is ask if you are the right person to lead a project, to begin with!

 In many cases projects get assigned to you by default as the business owner.
 Not because you are the right person to take responsibility for them.